-While everybody’s first experience is unique, there are some things that each of our patients can expect at their first visit.
+While everybody’s first experience is unique, there are some things that each of our patients can expect from their first time seeing a chiropractor.
 You will be required to fill out some paperwork, so please allow yourself about 15 minutes before your appointment time to complete our patient intake forms.
 These forms give us the opportunity to direct your assessment and make better use of your time.

 If time permits and we have no significant concerns, such as needing an x-ray to rule out pathology, we try to treat each patient on their first visit.
 It is important to us that you get some relief as soon as possible.

 What should I wear to my appointment?

 Comfortable and flexible clothes are best.
 We need to be able to assess full range of motion, so something you might wear to the gym is ideal.
 Stretchy clothes that can be rolled up if we are treating elbows, shoulders, knees, or ankles.
 However, we can work around just about anything, and have some (not so pretty) things we can lend you to wear for your appointment.